-- children with disabilities and additional needs, including those with special educational needs - young carers - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs and organised crime - children who frequently go missing from home, school or care - children who are misusing drugs or alcohol - children at risk of exploitation through modern slavery and trafficking - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse - children who have returned home from care - children who show early signs of abuse or neglect - children at risk of radicalisation - privately fostered children.
+- · children with disabilities and additional needs, including those with special educational needs - young carers - children with a mental health need - children showing early signs of being drawn into anti-social or criminal behaviour, including gangs, county lines and organised crime - children who have experienced multiple suspensions, are at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit - children who are frequently missing/going missing from education, home or care - children who are misusing drugs or alcohol - children at risk of modern slavery, trafficking, sexual and/or criminal exploitation - children who have a parent or carer in custody, or are affected by parental offending - children whose home circumstances are negatively affected by adult substance misuse or mental ill health or domestic abuse - children who have returned home from care - children who show early signs of abuse or neglect - children at risk of radicalisation or being exploited - children at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - privately fostered children.

-Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the school.
+Where the child's extra needs require services, consideration will be given to what early help support can be offered to a child by the school/college.

-If the child requires an early help service from another agency, the school will make a referral to the Early Help service for appropriate help and support.
+If the child requires an early help service from another agency, the school/college will make a referral to the Early Help service for appropriate help and support.
 Staff will consult with parents prior to making any referral to discuss the matter and gain consent to refer the child

-Where the child is receiving an Early Help service, Paulton Junior School will work as part of the Team around the Child and take up the role of lead professional where this is appropriate.
+Where the child is receiving an Early Help service, the school/college will work as part of the Team around the Child and take up the role of lead professional where this is appropriate.

 Early help provision should be monitored and reviewed to ensure outcomes for the child are improving.
-If the school believes that this is not the case, consideration should be given to making a referral for a statutory social work service.
+If the school/college believes that this is not the case, consideration should be given to making a referral for a statutory social work service.

-Reference should also be made to the Neglect Toolkit, Neglect Toolkit Checklist and Key Areas of Neglect.
+Reference should also be made to the Neglect Toolkit